HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/harbor_container_registry.md

 ### Configuring the Helm repository on Harbor to your DX Compose 9.5 Kubernetes deployment

-As an alternative to downloading the DX Compose 9.5 Helm charts from the Docker components of your HCL DX Compose offering entitlements on the HCL Software License Portal, you can directly use the Helm repository on Harbor with Helm from HCL DX Compose Container update CF226 and later releases<!--please check accuracy of this sentence, this used to say CF205-->.
+As an alternative to downloading the DX Compose 9.5 Helm charts from the Docker components of your HCL DX Compose offering entitlements on the HCL Software License Portal, you can directly use the Helm repository on Harbor with Helm from HCL DX Compose Container update CF226 and later releases.

 #### Adding the Helm repository on Harbor to your Helm configuration